mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 Effects aren't component lifecycle functions, because their "lifecycle" depends on the value inside of them updating.

-You could end up tracking some state inside of the effect and then have to [untrack](https://svelte.dev/docs/svelte/svelte#untrack) the value:
+Using `onMount` makes more sense if you don't care about tracking state — you might track state inside of the effect on accident, and then have to [untrack](https://svelte.dev/docs/svelte/svelte#untrack) the value:

 ```ts:example
 import { untrack } from 'svelte'